Downtown CAP Team

 Who We Are

-MEET THE CAP TEAM
+MEET CAP TEAM MEMBERS

 Jake started going to Thompson Rivers University in 2017 for his Bachelor’s Degree in Business Administration.
 Jake’s favourite parts of being a CAP Team Member are helping people and being able to walk through beautiful Downtown Kamloops every day!
 In his free time, Jake likes hiking, playing board games and playing video games.

 Ricky is an active member of the community and a strong advocate for those struggling with mental health and homelessness.
 Ricky is on the board of directors for out of the cold homeless and is a speaker on youth homelessness.
 He is passionate about the positive impact the CAP team is able to make in enriching the downtown of Kamloops.
 In his free time, he loves anything on two wheels and is most happy on his motorcycle and dirt bike.

 There are two main components to the CAP team’s job.

 - Safety and Patrol: monitor designated hotspots, dispose of needles and assist businesses and the public.